HOME > Sustainability > Governance:Corporate Governance

 Executive Officers

-Responsibilities of Executive Officers (as of April 1, 2023)
+Executive Officers (as of April 1, 2025)

 Name Position Assignments

-Eiichi Ukai Representative Executive Officer,
+Eiichi Ukai Representative Executive Officer

 CEO (Chief Executive Officer)